hashintel/hash/tests/hash-backend-integration/README.md

 ## Mock Data

-The [`subgraph`](src/tests/subgraph) module contains two folders, which contains snapshots of the Graph, `pass` and `fail`.
-The Integration test suite is able to restore these snapshots to the Graph, and run the tests against them.
-In most cases, this requires a clean Graph, so the test suite will create a new Graph, and restore the snapshot to it.
-For this reason every test should ensure, that the Graph is cleaned up after the test is run.
+The [`subgraph`](src/tests/subgraph) module contains two subdirectories, `pass` and `fail`, each of which houses snapshots of the graph.
+The integration test suite is able to restore these snapshots to the graph, and run the tests against them.
+In most cases, this requires a clean graph, so the test suite will create a new graph, and restore the snapshot to it.
+Because of this, every test should ensure that the graph is cleaned up after it has run.

 To create a new snapshot from the existing Graph the [`@apps/hash-graph`] package should be used.
 While it's possible to create a snapshot by hand this is very error prune.
 To create a snapshot make sure the Graph contains the desired data and run the following command from the [`@apps/hash-graph`] package: